Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 Consider that the outcome model of interest is a parametric survival model.
-In this scenario, an anchored regression-adjusted indirect comparison would be conducted as follows: (1) a univariable parametric survival regression of outcome on treatment group is fitted to the $BC$ trial data; (2) a multivariable covariate-adjusted parametric survival model (of the same family as the model in Step 1) is fitted to the $AC$ trial data with treatment group as a covariate; (3) the coefficients of the covariate-adjusted regression are marginalized to derive a marginal treatment effect for $A$ vs. $C$ in the $BC$ population (with the location or rate coefficient and, potentially, ancillary coefficients such as shapes being treated as nuisance parameters); and (4) this relative treatment effect is applied to the survival curve of common comparator $C$ in the $BC$ study to yield a survival curve for treatment $A$ in the $BC$ population.
+In this scenario, an anchored regression-adjusted indirect comparison would be conducted as follows: (1) a univariable parametric survival regression of outcome on treatment group is fitted to the $BC$ trial data (the subject-level data is typically reconstructed from digitized Kaplan-Meier curves, e.g.~using the algorithm by Guyot et al.\cite{guyot2012enhanced}); (2) a multivariable covariate-adjusted parametric survival model (of the same family as the model in Step 1) is fitted to the $AC$ trial data with treatment group as a covariate; (3) the coefficients of the covariate-adjusted regression are marginalized to derive a marginal treatment effect for $A$ vs. $C$ in the $BC$ population (with the location or rate coefficient and, potentially, ancillary coefficients such as shapes being treated as nuisance parameters); and (4) this relative treatment effect is applied to the survival curve of common comparator $C$ in the $BC$ study to yield a survival curve for treatment $A$ in the $BC$ population.
 To our knowledge, the marginalization procedure in Step 3 cannot be easily conducted in this scenario (and in many others) using parametric G-computation.
 This motivates the development of a general-purpose framework such as MIM.

 Conceptually, MIM splits the population adjustment into two separate stages: (1) the generation (\textit{synthesis}) of synthetic datasets; and (2) the \textit{analysis} of the generated datasets.
 The synthesis is completely separated from the analysis --- only after the synthesis has been completed is the marginal effect of treatment on the outcome estimated.
-This is analogous to the separation between design and analysis in propensity score methods, between imputation and analysis in multiple imputation, or between fitting the Q-model and estimating the marginal treatment effect in G-computation.
+This is analogous to the separation between design and analysis in propensity score methods, between imputation and analysis in multiple imputation, or between fitting (and predicting outcomes with) the Q-model and estimating the marginal treatment effect in G-computation.

 Similarly to Bayesian G-computation, MIM sits naturally within a Bayesian framework in integrating different sources of evidence to fully characterize probabilistic relationships among a set of relevant variables, using a simulation approach.
 A more detailed explanation of each module is provided below.
 Figure \ref{fig2} displays a Bayesian directed acyclic graph (DAG) summarizing the general MIM structure and the links between the modules.
 In this graphical representation, the nodes represent the variables of the model (constants are denoted as squares and stochastic nodes are circular); single arrows indicate probabilistic relationships and double arrows indicate logical functions.
 The plate notation indicates repeated analyses.
 We return to Figure \ref{fig2} and provide further explanations for the notation throughout this section.
 For consistency with the rest of the article, MIM is presented within a generalized linear modeling formulation.
 Nevertheless, its formal integration in a unified survival analysis framework for HTA, which contains many particularities, is a necessary and important piece of currently ongoing research.